kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 Now that you understand your intervals, you can run the somatic workflow!
 If you trust that we're doing everything perfectly, that's great!
 No need to keep reading.
-If not, please allow my to introduce...
+If not, please allow me to introduce...

 ### Prepare Regions: Our Interval Processing Engine